 Did you sustain a dog bite injury?
 Was it due to the dog owner’s negligence?
-If so, contact Gibson Hill Personal Injury to discuss your case.
+If so, contact a dog bite injury lawyer from Gibson Hill Personal Injury in Houston to discuss your case.
 You might be entitled to compensation.

 Houston Laws Regarding Dog Attacks and Bite Injuries